How To Host An Asian Wedding

 The key considerations for venues hosting Asian weddings

-Although most venues are suitable for the small weddings under current guidelines, as weddings start to return to normal next year there are a few particular questions that Asian couples are likely to ask.
+Although most venues are suitable for the small weddings under current guidelines, as weddings start to return to normal next year there are a few particular questions that couples are likely to ask.

 Does your venue permit ceremonial fires?